phil-opp/blog_os/blog/content/second-edition/posts/07-double-faults/index.md

 }
 ```

-We try to write to address `0xdeadbeaf`, but the corresponding page is not present in the page tables.
-Thus, a page fault occurs.
+We use `unsafe` to write to the invalid address `0xdeadbeaf`.
+The virtual address is not mapped to a physical address in the page tables, so a page fault occurs.
 We haven't registered a page fault handler in our [IDT], so a double fault occurs.

 When we start our kernel now, we see that it enters an endless boot loop.
 The reason for the boot loop is the following: